M00nDrag0n/Barbados/README.md

 ## Support and contact details

-_For help, contact www.example.com/Epicodus_
+_If any issues are present, reload the page_

 ## Technologies Used

-_HTML, Css, Bootstrap_
+_HTML, CSS, Bootstrap_

 ### License

-*This project was prompted by Epicodus, Portalnd, OR*
+*This project was prompted by Epicodus, Portland, OR*

 Copyright (c) 2019 **_{Anise Lester and Alan Hermanns, students of Epicodus}_**